awsdocs/aws-codebuild-user-guide/doc_source/sample-multi-in-out.md

  In this sample, you create a build project and use it to run a build\.
 The sample uses the build project's buildspec file to show you how to incorporate more than one source and create more than one set of artifacts\.

-1. Upload your sources to one or more Amazon S3 buckets, AWS CodeCommit, GitHub, GitHub Enterprise, or Bitbucket repositories\.
+1. Upload your sources to one or more Amazon S3 buckets, CodeCommit, GitHub, GitHub Enterprise, or Bitbucket repositories\.

 1. Choose which source is the primary source\.
-This is the source in which AWS CodeBuild looks for and executes your buildspec file\.
+This is the source in which CodeBuild looks for and executes your buildspec file\.

 1. Create a build project\.
-For more information, see [Create a Build Project in AWS CodeBuild ](create-project.md)
+For more information, see [Create a Build Project in CodeBuild ](create-project.md)

 1. Follow the instructions in [Run AWS CodeBuild Directly](how-to-run.md) to create your build project, run the build, and get information about the build\.